Significant Disproportionality Frequently Asked Questions (FAQ)

 What is significant disproportionality under the Individuals with Disabilities Education Act (IDEA) section 618(d)?

 Disproportionality is one measure of educational equity.
-It occurs when students from a racial group are identified for special education, placed in more restrictive settings, or disciplined at markedly higher rates than their peers.
-The federal government considers disproportionality “significant” when the overrepresentation exceeds a threshold defined by each state.
+It occurs when students from a racial or ethnic group are identified for special education, placed in more restrictive settings, or disciplined at markedly higher rates than their peers.
+The federal government considers disproportionality “significant” when the overrepresentation exceeds the threshold defined by each state.

 Back to Top